FOUNDATIONSTATUTES

 (1) The Board of Trustees shall consist of four members.
 The members of the first Board of Trustees shall be appointed by the founders.

-(2) If a member of the Board of Trustees resigns, the Board of Trustees shall elect a successor on the recommendation of the Executive Board.
-The members of the Board of Trustees shall be appointed for life, up to the age of 90 at the latest.
-The Board of Trustees shall elect a Chairman and a Deputy Chairman from among its members.
+(2) If a member of the Board of Trustees resigns, the Board of Trustees shall elect a successor upon the proposal of the Executive Board.
+Members of the Board of Trustees shall be appointed for life, up to the age of 90.
+The Board of Trustees shall elect a Chair and a Deputy Chair from among its members.

-(3) The Board of Trustees shall include persons who have particular expertise and experience with regard to the performance of the Foundation's tasks.
+(3) The Board of Trustees shall include individuals with particular expertise and experience in fulfilling the Foundation's mission.
 One member shall be an expert in financial and economic matters.

-(4) The term of office of a member of the Board of Trustees ends when the member reaches the age of 90.
+(4) The term of office of a member of the Board of Trustees ends upon reaching the age of 90.
 In such cases, the member of the Board of Trustees remains in office until a successor is appointed.
-The term of office also ends upon death and upon resignation, which is permitted at any time.
-In such cases, the remaining members of the Board of Trustees form the Board of Trustees.
-Until the successor takes office, they carry out the urgent tasks alone.
-A member of the Board of Trustees who has left must be replaced immediately by the Board of Trustees by co-opting a new member.
+The term of office also ends upon death and resignation, which is permissible at any time.
+In these cases, the remaining members of the Board of Trustees form the Board of Trustees.
+Until the successor takes office, they alone carry out the urgent tasks.
+A departing member of the Board of Trustees must be replaced immediately by the Board of Trustees through co-election.
 A member of the Board of Trustees can be removed from office by the Board of Trustees at any time for important reasons in a joint meeting with the Executive Board.
-The decision requires a majority of the members of the Executive Board and the Board of Trustees.
-The member concerned is excluded from voting in this vote.
-He or she must be given the opportunity to comment beforehand.
+The resolution requires a majority of the members of the Executive Board and the Board of Trustees.
+The member concerned is excluded from voting in this vote and must be given the opportunity to comment beforehand.

 § 11 Tasks and decision-making of the Board of Trustees

-(1) The Board of Trustees advises, supports and monitors the Executive Board within the framework of the Foundation Act and these Foundation Statutes in order to fulfil the wishes of the founders as effectively as possible.
-Its tasks are in particular:
+(1) The Foundation Council advises, supports, and monitors the Executive Board within the framework of the Foundation Act and these Foundation Statutes in order to fulfill the wishes of the founders as effectively as possible.
+Its tasks include, in particular:

 • Recommendations for the management of the foundation’s assets,